GarudaNvim/GarudaNvim.github.io/docs/plugins.md

 **Statusline**

 **Repository:** [nvim-lualine/lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)
-Lualine is a fast, lightweight statusline plugin for Neovim, offering flexibility in customizing the appearance of the statusline.
+Lualine is a fast, lightweight statusline plugin for GarudaNvim, offering flexibility in customizing the appearance of the statusline.
 It displays essential information like file type, encoding, and current git branch.

 ---